 - Your electric consumption

 These tools will give you an idea of the various solar panel sizes that fit your home.
-You might also get additional information such as annual savings, related expenses, and consumption with the sizing info.
+With the sizing info, you might also get additional information such as annual savings, related expenses, and consumption.

 How Many Solar Panels Will I Need?

-For homes having five or more residents, a 6 kW solar system will be perfect.
-A 5 kW solar panel system will suit homes having four people or less.
+A 6 kW solar system will be perfect for homes with five or more residents.
+A 5 kW solar panel system will suit homes with four people or less.
 However, the most common solar system size is 4 kW, which can support a home of 3 to 4 people.

 Now, we’ll get to the size and the number of panels –

 - For a 3 kW solar system, 12 panels will suffice.
 Twenty-four panels will be suitable for a 6 kW solar panel system.